witlox/dcs/README.md

 - LOG OUT AND LOG IN AGAIN
 - git clone https://github.com/witlox/dcs
 - cd contoller
-- edit the ilm.conf and wjc.conf to represent your environment
+- edit the ilm.conf, wjc.conf and start.sh to represent your environment
 - create the mount point for storage and database
 - run update.sh to get the latest images
 - and then simply run the start.sh